cerement/Genealogy-Notes/README.md

 * [JSON](https://en.wikipedia.org/wiki/JSON)
 * [YAML](https://en.wikipedia.org/wiki/YAML)

 Most efforts seem to be focusing on either XML or JSON, but I have a personal preference for YAML (both because it is a plaintext format and because it is a human readable format).
 Since this repository is purely speculation, I’m not too concerned about either development issues I would run into or being overly rigorous with specifications.
 Keeping that in mind, converting back and forth between YAML and GEDCOM *appears* it should be relatively trivial and, if necessary, could be done by hand.
+Another minor point is Pandoc can be used for processing Markdown files with included YAML metadata for ID and citations.

 ## GEDCOM